cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 type: kubernetes.io/basic-auth
 ```

-If there is no `passwordSecret` specified for a role, the instance manager will
+If no `passwordSecret` is specified for a role, the instance manager doesn't
-not try to CREATE / ALTER the role with a password.
-This keeps with PostgreSQL
+try to CREATE or ALTER the role with a password.
+This behavior keeps with PostgreSQL
-conventions, where ALTER will not update passwords unless directed to with
+conventions, where ALTER doesn't update passwords unless directed to using
 `WITH PASSWORD`.

-If a role was initially created with a password, and we would like to set the
+If a role was initially created with a password, and you want to set the
-password to NULL in PostgreSQL, this necessitates being explicit on the part of
+password to NULL in PostgreSQL, this requires
-the user of CloudNativePG.
+the user of CloudNativePG to be explicit.
-To distinguish "no password provided in spec" from "set the password to NULL",
+To distinguish "no password provided in spec" from "set the password to NULL,"
-the field `DisablePassword` should be used.
+use the field `DisablePassword`.

-Imagine we decided we would like to have no password on the `dante` role in the
+Suppose you decide you want to have no password on the `dante` role in the
 database.
-In such case we would specify the following:
+In this case, specify the following:

 ``` yaml
   managed: